- The diagnosis of follicular thyroid cancer cannot be made by fine needle aspiration of a thyroid nodule!

 Diagnosis of Follicular Thyroid Cancer: How Is It Made?

 Fine needle aspiration of a thyroid mass cannot diagnosis follicular thyroid cancer because it can only provide analysis of the cells themselves (which have the same appearance of normal follicular cells of the thyroid).
 The diagnosis of follicular thyroid cancer within a thyroid gland can only be made by complete removal of the thyroid mass and then microscopic examination of the mass within the thyroid.
 The microscopic detection of these cells of the thyroid called follicular cells invading (or growing into) blood vessels, lymphatic vessels or the capsule of the thyroid mass are required for the diagnosis of follicular thyroid cancer.
 If you have a needle biopsy that suggests a follicular neoplasm, then identifying an expert in thyroid cancer surgery is the most important next step!
 You must have surgery to diagnosis a follicular thyroid cancer.
 Thus finding an expert thyroid cancer surgeon is the first and most important step.
+It is not just your surgeon, however, it is your whole thyroid cancer surgery team.
+From the evaluation through to the surgery and post operative care, the whole surgical team is inovled in your care.
+See what our patients say about their surgeons and thyroid cancer team on our Google reviews.
+Here are some of our reviews and 5 star ratings on Google.

 Follicular thyroid cancer patients rarely present with symptoms, but when symptoms do exist, the most common symptom is a lump in the neck.
 Other symptoms which may occur with the diagnosis of follicular thyroid cancer may include changes in the quality of their voice, difficulty swallowing or breathing, and pain or tenderness in or around the neck or ear.
 Any diagnosis of follicular thyroid cancer associated with change in voice, swallowing, difficulty breathing or pain are very serious symptoms and require prompt and thorough evaluation.